 But everyone’s excited.
 Israel’s Ministry of Education stresses the American campus will be open to all: Arabs and Jews.
 Classrooms at Haifa University, Zefat and elsewhere in Israel already cater to both populations.

 It’s not a melting pot.
 Not by a long shot.
-At best, it will be a salad, with the greens next to each, Jews and Arabs.
+At best, it will be a salad, with the greens next to each other, Jews and Arabs.
 The salad dressing will be American.

 So if you’re near Nazareth in 2015, come see the students: Arabs women wear head covering, Jews wear aviator sunglasses, and Texans wear ten-gallon hats.